 I always throw the kale over the boiling pasta two or three minutes before the pasta to avoid having another pot to wash.

 While the pasta is boiling, it’s time to make the sauce.
-Heat up 2 tbsp olive oil in a deep pan and cook until it’s soft, but not brown.
+Heat up 2 tablespoon olive oil in a deep pan and cook until it’s soft, but not brown.

 Crumble the haggis and throw it over the onion.
 Let it cook for a couple of minutes until it turns brown.
 Add the minced garlic, cook for 30 seconds, and then add the stock.
 Cook everything for 10 minutes, until the sauce thickens, and then add the single cream if you're using it.